 When Should You Plant Pumpkins?

-If you are planting for a Halloween harvest, choose a variety that will mature in line with your climate.
+If you are planting for a Halloween harvest, choose a cultivar that will mature in line with your climate.
 Seed packets will state the growing time; just count back from the holiday to find the right one.
-When you are growing for food purposes, find a good time window between frosts that will minimize the coldest periods while still allowing the pumpkin plant enough time to mature.
+When you are growing for food purposes, find a good time window between spring and fall frosts that will minimize the coldest periods while still allowing the pumpkin plant enough time to mature.
 Most pumpkins take a long time to grow, with many coming in somewhere around the 100-day mark.